emissary-ingress/emissary/docs/topics/using/edgectl/service-preview-install.md

 The Traffic Manager is what is responsible for managing communications between your Kubernetes cluster and your local machine.

-Deploy the Traffic Manager with `kubectl`
+If you used the `edgectl install` command, the Traffic Manager has already been installed and configured for you.
+Otherwise, deploy the Traffic Manager with `kubectl`

 ```
 kubectl apply -f https://www.getambassador.io/yaml/traffic-manager.yaml